 Clients often share that they've tried meal planning in the past but got overwhelmed and gave up because it was taking hours and hours out of their weekend.
 It's no wonder when you have a dozen different diet rules you're trying to accommodate for!
 With meal planning for intuitive eating, nutrition may be a part of your decisions, but it's gentle nutrition.
-For example, I always include a vegetable in each meal when meal planning, and usually plan for enough to cover at least 1/3rd of my plate.
+For example, I almost always include a vegetable in each meal when meal planning.
 If in looking at my week, I notice it's a bit skimpy in whole grains, I might purchase a whole grain pizza crust for my planned pizza night.
-Or if I realize I've been eating a lot of meat and cheese as of late, I might swap chicken for tofu in the stir fry I'm making, and/or use vegan cheese in one of the dishes (y'all, I'm a huge cheese snob but I really like Miyoko's vegan cheeses).
+Or if I realize I've been eating a lot of meat and cheese as of late, I might swap chicken for tofu in the stir fry I'm making.

 How I meal plan can vary a bit based on whether I'm testing recipes for the blog or a brand I'm working with - which I usually am.
 But if I'm not doing recipe development, here's what I do:

-- Pick 2-4 "recipe" meals - depending on whether my husband or I are traveling, I'll pick 2-4 meals that are based on a recipe.
+Depending on whether my husband or I are traveling or have dinner plans, I'll pick 2-4 meals that are based on a recipe.
 I try to aim for 1-2 brand new recipes, which helps get my creativity going and gets me that variety I crave.
-For the others, I pick simple recipes that I basically already know how to make.
+For the others, I pick simple recipes that I basically already know how to make, like an old recipe from the blog.
 For example, if I pick a recipe for a stir-fry, that's super easy because I'm really familiar with how to stir-fry, and usually just have to glance at the recipe a few times during cooking.
 Or, I might pick out a recipe I know by heart, and try to switch it up a bit using different spices or condiments - again, this helps keep my variety craving taste buds happy.

 Then we have room to go out to eat once a twice a week.
 I find that this leaves a lot of flexibility, because I don't have so much food on hand that I have to eat before it goes bad - if I'm craving pizza, we can just go out and get pizza and not worry about the spring mix starting to wilt.